elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Array.from() method can turn an iterable or array-like value into an array.
-Then we can call array methods on it.
+  <div><strong>Interview Response:</strong> In JavaScript, by using the Array.from() method, we can convert an iterable or an array-like value into an array, which allows us to call array methods on it or looping mechanisms.
 </div><br />
   <div><strong className="codeExample">Syntax Example:</strong> Array.from(arrayLike, (element, index) => { /*...*/ } )<br /><br />